Parlay Betting Strategy

 Punters most commonly place moneylines on parlays.
 However, other bet types, including spreads, can be used to build parlays.
 You can mix them on a slip and try to get a big payout or use a strategy that combines weak numbers with strong ones.

 That’s the beauty of a parlay.
 It allows you to mix things up the way you want to.
-It means that you’ll end up with many different odds that raise or lower the chances of winning.
+It means you’ll end up with many different odds that raise or lower the chances of winning.

 Moneyline Parlay Strategy